-It's an honor to be included in the new collection inspired by EMMA Talks:
+It's an honor to be included in this collection inspired by

 Radiant Voices: 21 Feminist Essays